avik-pal/torchgan/docs/source/losses.rst

 .. currentmodule:: torchgan.losses

-This losses subpackage is a collection of popular loss functions used in the training of GANS.
+This losses subpackage is a collection of popular loss functions used in the training of GANs.
 Currently the following losses are supported:

 .. contents::
     :local: